Jihaoyun/gem5/README.md

 This script has the following parameters:
 * **-b --benchmarks** : specify the path of the desired testbench to be executed
 * **-i --fault-input** : specify the path of the file containing all the desired fault to inject
-* **-ci --contro-fault-input** : specify the path of the file containing all the desired control fault to inject
 * **-o --options** : if needed testbench arguments can be passed as a string (i.e. -o "arg1 arg2 ...")

 The fault-input file must be formatted in the following way: